Man slaps Rudy Giuliani at New York grocery store, police say

-STATEN ISLAND (WPIX) — A 39-year-old man slapped former Mayor Rudy Giuliani inside a Staten Island grocery store on Sunday afternoon, police said.
+STATEN ISLAND (WPIX) – Officials said a 39-year-old man slapped former mayor Rudy Giuliani inside a Staten Island grocery store on Sunday afternoon.

-Giuliani, 78, was in a ShopRite store around 3:20 p.m. when he was attacked, police said.
+Giuliani, 78, was in a ShopRite store around 3:20 p.m. when he was attacked, according to police.
 He was slapped in the back.

 “What’s up, scumbag?” the alleged attacker said, according to an NYPD official.